Convert Coulomb to Franklin (C to Franklin)

-Coulomb (C) and Franklin (Fr) are both units of electric charge.
+Coulomb (C) and Franklin (Franklin) are both units of electric charge.
 With the conversion form below, you can effortlessly and accurately convert coulomb to franklin.
-This free online calculator tool makes it simple and easy to perform the conversion from C to Fr.
+This free online calculator tool makes it simple and easy to perform the conversion from C unit to the Franklin unit.

 C